Cannabis Industry Payroll Tax Reporting FAQs

 For more information about wages, subject wages, and Personal Income Tax (PIT) wages, refer to the following:

 All wages must be reported to the EDD.
-Wages are all compensation for an employee’s personal services, whether paid by payroll check, personal check, cash, noncash payments (such as meals or lodging), and tips.
+This includes all statutory and ABC wages.
+All wages, whether paid by payroll check, personal check, cash, noncash payments (such as meals or lodging), and tips are considered compensation for an employee’s personal service.

 - Work performed